Optimization for the propagation of a multiparticle quantum walk in a one-dimensional lattice: Position variance of the multiparticle quantum walk

 \subsection{Diagonalization of the evolution operator}

-Diagonalizing the evolution operator in the momentum space of the particles will help simplify the calculation of the evolution.
-By following the idea of discrete-time Fourier transform \citep{brun2003quantum,ambainis2001onedimensional}, one can transform the state of the particles from the position space into the momentum space, the basis of which is given by
+Diagonalizing the evolution operator of the particles will help simplify the calculation of the evolution.
+Following the idea of discrete-time Fourier transform for quantum walks \citep{brun2003quantum,ambainis2001onedimensional}, one can transform the state of the particles from the position space into the momentum space, and the transformation between the two spaces is given by